 Baum became an engineer out of rebellion!
 When she made that decision at the age of seventeen, it just was not something a woman would do.
 Her path to college wasn't a smooth one, she was not accepted to several engineering schools because she was a woman, and in one instance, because they did not have the right facilities (no women's bathrooms.)
 She was accepted by the City College of New York (CCNY) and was the only female engineering student.
 She earned her BEE in 1959 from CCNY, and her MEE (1961) and Ph.D.
 (1964) from Polytechnic Institute of New York.

 She worked as an engineer at Sperry Rand Corp. and later at General Instruments Corp.
 However, most of her career has been spent in academia.
 She was the first woman Dean of Engineering at Pratt Institute in 1991.
 She joined Cooper Union in 1987.

-She is also an advocate of Life Long Learning, which the IEEE is committed to through its Educational Activities.
-Baum participated in the IEEE Technological Literacy Counts (TLC) Workshop, 9-10 October 1998, in Baltimore MD.
-Over 100 educators and engineers met to launch a collaborative effort to promote universal technological literacy.
+Baum is also an advocate of Life Long Learning, which the IEEE is committed to through its Educational Activities.
+She participated in the IEEE Technological Literacy Counts (TLC) Workshop, 9-10 October 1998, in Baltimore MD.
+More than 100 educators and engineers met to launch a collaborative effort to promote universal technological literacy.

-Eleanor's leisure activities include cooking, traveling, reading mysteries, playing tennis and attending the theatre.
+Baum's leisure activities include cooking, traveling, reading mysteries, playing tennis and attending the theater.
 She and her husband Paul have two daughters, Elizabeth and Jennifer.